 But this is where we need to dig into the science a little more.
 Activated charcoal does have health benefits, but they aren’t necessarily the ones touted by celebrity food fads.

-Activated charcoal for cleansing
+Charcoal for cleansing

 In a nutshell, activated charcoal should not be used as a solve-all ‘cleanse’, as per the recommendations of the Insta-famous.